jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

 ### 127 Building work includes demolition of building
 Any work required or authorised to be done under section 124(2)﻿(c) or section 126 may include the demolition of all or part of a building.

-### 128 Prohibition on using dangerous, affected, earthquake-prone, or insanitary building
+### 128 Prohibition on using dangerous, affected, or insanitary building
 (1) This section applies if a territorial authority has done any of the following:
   (a) put up a hoarding or fence in relation to a building under section 124(2)﻿(a):
   (b) attached a notice warning people not to approach a building under section 124(2)﻿(b):